 Having lived most of my life in Canberra I tend not to think about snow too much but the entirety of this walk is over 1500 metres in altitude and the summit of Mount Gingera itself is almost 1900 metres so decent snow on the ground is to be expected in mid winter.
 If you are trying to walk this trail in winter and the road isn’t closed due to heavy snow, please ensure your vehicle and your driving skills are up to scratch.
 I would also suggest considering snow shoes if doing this walk in mid winter.

 I started this walk just past 9:00am in the morning and the road to the base of Mount Gingera is an ‘OK’ walk but nothing spectacular in itself.
 In fact the old saying of ‘its the journey not the destination’ doesn’t apply to this walk.
 This walk is all about the destination!
-The management road is well maintained, rocky under foot but easy to navigate.
+The management road is well maintained, occasionally rocky under foot but easy to navigate.
 You need to pay a bit more attention when there is snow because trail can be a bit obscured.
 One thing I did find disheartening on this trail was that the first 2 km involved walking down hill, in fact it involved a 200 metre descent.
 All I could think of at this stage was I had to make up this altitude loss.

-Follow the road and keep an eye out for the minimal signage and you will eventually arrive at Pryor’s Hut which is 5 km into the walk.
+Follow the road and keep an eye out for the minimal signage and you will eventually arrive at Pryor’s Hut which is about 5 km into the walk.
 This is an old working hut which can be used in an emergency to get out of the weather and the interpretive material in the hut is well worth a look.
 There is also a toilet just off to one side which is quite handy.